mpangas/codir/Sprint4.md

 - Test 9: [DELETE /api/tutorials/id:{id}](#delete-apitutorialsidid) - This unit test simulates a DELETE with an ID variable corresponding with a tutorial already in the database to /api/tutorials/id:{id} in order to delete that tutorial, checking for status code 200 to determine if the request was successful.
 - Test 10: [PUT /api/tutorials/id:{id}/up](#put-apitutorialsididup) - This unit test simulates a PUT with an ID variable to /api/tutorials/id:{id}/up in order to increment the score of the tutorial with that ID up, checking for status code 200 to determine if the request was successful.
 - Test 11: [PUT /api/tutorials/id:{id}/down](#put-apitutorialsididdown) - This unit test simulates a PUT with an ID variable to /api/tutorials/id:{id}/down in order to increment the score of the tutorial with that ID down, checking for status code 200 to determine if the request was successful.
+- Test 12: [GET /api/tutorials/attributes](#get-apitutorialsattributes) - This unit test simualtes a GET request to retrieve all Attributes objects stored in the database.
+- Test 13 [GET /api/tutorials/recommend](#get-apitutorialsrecommend) - This unit test sends a GET request to retrieve all recommendations for the authenticated user.
+It is given a mock JWT token and generates recommendation based on that user's preferences and all existing tutorials.

 ## API Documentation